 Bernard Macleod – Psychotherapist

-Bernard has over 15 years of experience working with children, adolescents and families seeking psychotherapy and parental support for a range of issues ranging from separation anxiety, depression, self-harm, attachment issues and the impact of separated families.
+Bernard has over 18 years of experience working with children, adolescents and families seeking psychotherapy and parental support, as well as long term work with adults and couples.
 He has worked in both the UK and Australia in various mental health settings including hospitals, mental health clinics, schools and private practice.
 Bernard is trained in psychodynamic psychotherapy whereby he seeks to find the root cause of his clients distress and work with them in finding easier and more productive ways of being.
 Bernard works in a multi-disciplinary manner where necessary, using his broad network of mental health professionals as required to treat all aspects of the problem being presented.
-He is the President of the Couples and Family Psychotherapy Association of Australia, and is a regular speaker in schools across Sydney on the subject of parenting children across the school years.
+He is the President of the Couple, Child and Family Psychotherapy Association of Australia, and is a regular speaker in schools across Sydney on the subject of parenting children across the school years.

 - PgD, Integrative Psychotherapy, Regents College